paulamarcondes/dio-jiraconfluence-challenge/README.md

-# dio-jiraconfluence-challenge
+# Jira and Confluence Challenge
-Repository created for the Jira/Confluence DIO's Project Challenge (GFT Bootcamp)
+## Repository created for the Jira/Confluence DIO's Project Challenge (GFT Bootcamp)